github/docs/content/actions/security-for-github-actions/security-hardening-your-deployments/configuring-openid-connect-in-octopus-deploy.md

 1. Create or open the Service Account that will be granted access via the token request.
 1. Configure a new OIDC Identity, defining the relevant subject that the {% data variables.product.prodname_actions %} workflow token request will be validated against.

+## Updating your {% data variables.product.prodname_actions %} workflow

+To update your workflows for OIDC, you will need to make two changes to your YAML:
+1. Add permissions settings for the token.
+1. Use the [`OctopusDeploy/login`](https://github.com/OctopusDeploy/login) action to exchange the OIDC token (JWT) for a cloud access token.

+{% data reusables.actions.oidc-deployment-protection-rules %}

 ### Adding permissions settings

 {% data reusables.actions.oidc-permissions-token %}